What Do Medical Assistants Do?

 - Certified Medical Administrative Assistant (CMAA) from the National Healthcareer Association

-Requirements for each certification vary, but most include completing medical assistant education or work experience as well as passing a certification exam.
+Requirements for each certification vary, but most include completing medical assistant education or work experience and passing a certification exam.
 Once certified, medical assistants must maintain their certification with continuing education.

 - Complete a medical assistant education program or have approved work experience